 “A lot of things was just racing but you can’t actually say, ‘Oh, I’m going to do this and that.’
 It’s pretty much everything is on instinct.
 Just trying to survive,” he said.

 Rescuers got to Puentes and took him to shore.
-He complained of pain in his neck and back and was hospitalized.
+He complained of pain in his neck and back and was hospitalised.
 Tests came back negative.
 The ordeal was a month ago but it’s still fresh in his mind.

 “I still have a hard time sleeping at night,” he said.